software-development-project-1/software-development-project-1.github.io/material/introduction.md

 > Exercise 4
 >
-> Scrum emphasizes the importance of _transparency_ of the process and it is one of the [Three Pillars of Scrum](https://www.atlassian.com/agile/project-management/3-pillars-scrum).
+> Read the article [Three Pillars of Scrum](https://www.atlassian.com/agile/project-management/3-pillars-scrum), which covers the three main principles of Scrum and how the process supports them in practice.
+Among the other two principles, Scrum emphasizes the importance of _transparency_.
 What does it mean and how do different Scrum events and artifacts improve the process transparency?

 {: .important-title }